FidelityInternational/cicimages-tools/exercises/IaC/ansible/conditionals/README.md

 skipping: [127.0.0.1]

 PLAY RECAP *********************************************************************
 127.0.0.1                  : ok=1    changed=0    unreachable=0    failed=0

 [ OK ] FINISHED - start container with: cic start cic_container-xxxxxxxxxxxxxxxx
 ```

-To combine multiple conditions you can make use of 'or' and 'and', where the play will execute if one of the conditons is met, or if both of the conditions are met, respectively.
+To combine multiple conditions you can make use of 'or' and 'and', where the play will execute if one of the conditions is met, or if both of the conditions are met, respectively.

 Rewrite your file to `ansible/logic_examples.yml` with the following yaml so that you can try running it:

 ```

 ---
 - name: Global working hours
   hosts: all